 To achieve quality muscle growth, your sets should be two but heavy.
 More may make your muscles endure rather than grow.
 The idea is not overload but stimulation.

 Remember that weight training is a longer-term goal and can’t be achieved quickly.
 The few sets but over a long period is effective.
 You can know when to add a load after you repeat sets.

 Don’t be in haste to increase the heavy sets as they lead to over-training.
 The feel of enough is better than exhaustion.
 Know your limits with less-intense workouts.
 Overcome your limit with weight load, not sets.
 Don’t look for quick results but slow sure muscle growth.

 3. Rest Between Your Sets

 Rest is effective for recovery.
 There’s no achievement in a fatigued body.
-Let your body get rest to recover energy for the next sets.
+Let your body get rest to recover energy for the next sets and stay hydrated.
 You’ll achieve more with rest by lifting a heavy load.

 When you hurry to sets, you tire fast and no endurance attained in the following set.
 This may lead you to carry less weight and you under-achieve your goal.
 Rest should not be timed; it’s the body to guide when rest ends.